Noaemien/ada-template-website/knockouts.md

 **South Africa dominates in every field.**

 This is not a “lucky” upset.
-South Africa’s win is structurally justified by every metric, making this one of those results where the seeding underestimates a genuinely strong competitor.
+South Africa’s win is justified by every metric, making this one of those results where the seeding underestimates a strong competitor.

 The scores have decided!
 Here is how the bracket looks before we head to the semi-finals.